 While a cool pattern or bright color is fun, it should never be the deciding factor for a competition suit.
 Performance always comes first.
 Swimwear should move with your swimmer, not against her.
 The primary focus should be on how well the suit performs during a race, which comes down to its fit, compression, and streamlined design.
 Luckily, top brands offer plenty of swimwear new arrivals that blend cutting-edge technology with modern style, so you don’t have to sacrifice one for the other.
 Just make sure function leads the way in your decision-making process.

-How to Make Your Swimsuit Last Longer
+How to Make Your Competition Suit Last Longer

 You’ve invested in a high-performance competition suit, and now it’s time to protect that investment.
 Proper care does more than just keep a suit looking good; it preserves the technical fabrics that provide compression and a streamlined fit, helping your swimmer perform their best.
 A little post-swim attention goes a long way in extending the life of your gear, ensuring it holds up through countless practices and meets.
 With a simple routine, you can keep that suit in race-ready condition all season long.